ATM SKIMMING SCAM

 WHAT IS ATM SKIMMING SCAM ?

-ATM skimming is a fraudulent scheme where criminals install a hidden device, called a skimmer, on an Automated Teller Machine (ATM) to steal card information from unsuspecting users.
-This device is designed to look like a legitimate part of the ATM, making it difficult for users to detect.
+ATM skimming is a type of fraud in which criminals install a hidden device, known as a skimmer, on an Automated Teller Machine (ATM) to steal card information from unsuspecting users.
+The device is cleverly designed to resemble a legitimate part of the ATM, making it difficult for users to detect.

 The skimmer is typically placed over the card reader slot or within the card slot itself.
 It captures the data from the magnetic stripe of the user's debit or credit card when it is inserted into the ATM.
 In some cases, criminals may also install a tiny camera or pinhole camera near the keypad to record the user's PIN as it is entered.